TULiberalArts/Jewish-Studies/pages/undergradaute.md

 ---
 title: Undergraduate
 description: >-
   Major or minor in Jewish Studies at Temple University.
 Explore the culture and history of the Jewish people through literature, art and religious thought.
+keywords: >-
-keywords: 'BA in Jewish Studies, major in Jewish Studies, minor in Jewish Studies, Certificate in Secular Jewish Studies'
+  BA in Jewish Studies, major in Jewish Studies, minor in Jewish Studies, Certificate in Secular Jewish Studies
 permalink: /undergraduate/
 layout: page
 published: true